kyclark/gitbook-metagenomics/first_steps_with_unix.md

 ## Something with sequences

-Let's get some sequence data from the iMicrobe FTP site.
+Now we will get some sequence data from the iMicrobe FTP site.
 Both "wget" and "ncftpget" will do the trick:

 ```
-$ mkdir -p ~/work/abe487
+$ mkdir -p ~/work/abe487/contigs
 $ cd !$
 $ wget ftp://ftp.imicrobe.us/abe487/contigs/contigs.zip
 ```

 Side track: How do we know we got the correct data?
-Let's go back and look at that FTP site, and you'll see that there is a "contigs.zip.md5" file that we can "less" on the server to view the contents:
+Go back and look at that FTP site, and you will see that there is a "contigs.zip.md5" file that we can "less" on the server to view the contents:

 ```
 $ ncftp ftp://ftp.imicrobe.us/abe487/contigs